MisterMarlu/WebCrawler/readme.md

 let crawler = new WebCrawler(__dirname);

-crawler.output.writeLine('I have something to log.', true, 'black', 'white');
+crawler.output.writeLine('An example', true, 'black', 'white');

 // Would print this string to the console with font color black and background color white.